-Agra Fort Army Gate (Gather Point): Built in 1080 AD.
-5 different armies have stayed in it till date starting from Sikandar Lodi to Indian Army today.
+Agra Fort Army Gate (Gather Point): Built-in 1080 AD.
+5 different armies have stayed in it to date starting from Sikandar Lodi to the Indian Army today.
 5 different armies were – Hindu Sikarwar Rajputs (Sikandar Lodi, Ibrahim Lodi); Mughals (Babur, Humayun, Akbar); Suris (SherShah); British Army and Indian Army (today).

-Ambedkar Park: This Park was built in the memory of the architect of Indian Constitution – Dr. B.R.
-Ambedkar, also known as BabaSaheb.
-He was an Indian jurist, political leader, philosopher, anthropologist, historian, orator, economist, teacher, editor, prolific writer and a great revolutionary.
+Ambedkar Park: This Park was built in the memory of the architect of the Indian Constitution – Dr. B.R.
+Ambedkar, also known as Babasaheb.
+He was an Indian jurist, political leader, philosopher, anthropologist, historian, orator, economist, teacher, editor, prolific writer, and a great revolutionary.

 Mankameshwar Temple: Mankameshwar Mandir (Temple) is one of the most ancient temples devoted to Lord Shiva.
-It is said that the Shivlinga is covered by the silver metal and was founded by Lord Shiva himself during Dwapara era, when Lord Krishna was born in Mathura.
+It is said that the Shivlinga is covered by the silver medal and was founded by Lord Shiva himself during the Dwapara era when Lord Krishna was born in Mathura.

-Lohar Gali: Lohar Gali is a bustling street with vendors selling colorful clothes, dresses, floral decoration and the special paan.
+Lohar Gali: Lohar Gali is a bustling street with vendors selling colorful clothes, dresses, floral decorations, and special paan.
 These are folded in such a manner so that their shape becomes that of a pyramid.
-They are then coated with “chandi ka verk” (Silver Foil) and garnished with coconut powder.
+They are then coated with “Chandi ka Verk” (Silver Foil) and garnished with coconut powder.

-Mehtab Bagh: The symmetry of architecture makes the Taj Mahal look equally breathtaking from all four sides and its hue in the river waters of the Yamuna during sunset futher amplify its aura.
+Mehtab Bagh: The symmetry of architecture makes the Taj Mahal look equally breathtaking from all four sides and its hue in the river waters of the Yamuna during sunset further amplifies its aura.